ev2900/OpenSearch_Refresh_Interval/README.md

 }
 ```

 Will adjust the refresh interval of the index **sample-data** from the default of 1 second to 30 seconds.
-Setting the refresh interal to -1 would disable refreshing.
+Setting the refresh interval to -1 would disable refreshing.
 If the refresh interval is -1 refreshes will only happen when they are manually refreshed

 <img width="800" alt="cat_indicies_1" src="https://github.com/ev2900/OpenSearch_Refresh_Interval/blob/main/README/ChangeInterval.PNG">